 There’s always at least one dress in my bag so that I can have something dressy to put on should the occasion always.
 The kind of dress I pack is dependant on where I’m traveling.
 If it’s Europe, nine times out of ten my dress will be black – black is always in Europe.
 If I’m traveling around tropical destinations like Southeast Asia or the Pacific Islands I like clothing made by smaller companies.
 Lately, I’ve been wearing Cool Change dresses because they are light and flowy.
 Their styles are unlike any other dresses I’ve seen and I can’t count the number of compliments I’ve gotten with them.
-Get 30% off your purchase with the code WORLD30 (limited time only).

 If it’s an active vacation I’ll pack one of my dresses made by prAnaas they’re a bit more heavy duty and often have a built-in bra.
 Keep in mind you can almost always find dresses where you are should you forget one.